Chemaclass/chemaclass.com/content/blog/2022-06-08-the-path-to-seniority-in-software.md

 ### It is not all about the money

 Let us be honest, senior titles are better paid than junior or middle positions.
-If you have the chance to get more salary because you got the "senior" in your job title, well, it wouldn't be clever to reject it.
-But, independently of the politics and marketing, we have to address some seniority fundamentals, to have a better understanding of what the word "senior" means in this context.
+If you have the chance to get a higher salary because you got the "senior" in your job title, well, it wouldn't be clever to reject it.
+But, independently of politics and marketing, we must address some seniority fundamentals to understand better what the word "senior" means in this context.

 > It is not all about the money, but also about the responsibilities that come with seniority.